 - Content must be dietetics-related

 - Program must include a didactic component

-- Providers Must be credentialed professionals in the subject area taught or must be an RD or DTR (for culinary programs, an RD or DTR must be involved in the planning or presentation)
+- Providers must be credentialed professionals in the subject area taught or must be an RDN or RD, or NDTR or DTR (for culinary programs, an RDN or RD, or NDTR or DTR must be involved in the planning or presentation)

 Examples of experiential skill development activities include culinary skills training (content must focus on food composition, food chemistry, alternative nutrient sources, cultural/social/economic influences, techniques to improve acceptability or compliance), physical assessment training, multi-skills training, and computer/technology training.
-Any self-study experiential skill development activity must meet requirements listed in the 700-740: Preapproved Self-Study section.
+Any self-study experiential skill development activity must meet requirements listed in the 700-740 Preapproved Self-Study section.

-150: Interactive Workshops
+150. Interactive Workshops